Measuring poverty: Measurements

-Other Measures of Household Welfare

-Even if income and expenses are measured perfectly, none of these measures show well-being objectively.
-For example, it includes leisure, public goods, health care, education and even peace and security.
-One criterion is the consumption of calories per person.
-According to this criterion, we can see what percentage of the population suffers from hunger.
-Although the average limit is around 2,100 calories, it still varies from person to person.
-It depends on age, gender, etc. What percentage of income do we spend on food consumption?
-Research shows that the more developed a country, the smaller the budget we spend on food.
-The disadvantage of this scale is that people differ relatively in the quality of food and it is consumption per person.
-Measuring results rather than inputs.
-Rather than the amount of food, we should focus on the anthropometric state (underweight, etc.).
-This measurement really shows the quality of the household.
-However, it cannot be used for comparisons between states or continents, because nationalities differ in scale.
-The last idea of how to assess poverty is up to the decision among citizens.
-In Vietnam, for example, some villages are judged by the people themselves, who need help out of poverty.
-Although this simple solution works somewhere, it is very often distorted by various influences.
-In short, there is as yet no ideal measure for the well-being of the population.
-This is not an argument to end the measurement, but rather a warning to minimize errors and take into account as many factors as possible.

 Definitions

 The World Bank defines poverty in absolute terms.
 The bank defines extreme poverty as living on less than US$1.90 per day.
 (PPP), and moderate poverty as less than $3.10 a day.
 It has been estimated that in 2008, 1.4 billion people had consumption levels below US$1.25 a day and 2.7 billion lived on less than $2 a day.
 The proportion of the developing world's population living in extreme economic poverty has fallen from 28 percent in 1990 to 21 percent in 2001.
 Much of the improvement has occurred in East and South Asia.
 In Sub-Saharan Africa GDP/capita shrank with 14 percent, and extreme poverty increased from 41 percent in 1981 to 46 percent in 2001.
 Other regions have seen little or no change.
 In the early 1990s the transition economies of Europe and Central Asia experienced a sharp drop in income.
 Poverty rates rose to 6 percent at the end of the decade before beginning to recede.
 There are criticisms of these measurements.